-The SOPHAS 2021 Application Cycle is open.
+The SOPHAS 2022 Application Cycle is open.
 All application materials should go through the SOPHAS system.
-SOPHAS offers resources to help you navigate the application system.
-The SOPHAS FAQ page will address many questions you may have.
+SOPHAS offers resources to help you navigate the application system and the SOPHAS FAQ page will address many questions you may have.
 Please do not send materials directly to the Penn MPH office.
 Once SOPHAS has verified your application, it will be forwarded to the Admission Committee.

-The Penn MPH Admission Committee will review verified applications on a rolling basis, starting November 1, 2020.
+The Penn MPH Admission Committee will reconvene and begin reviewing verified applications on a rolling basis, starting November 1, 2022.

-The priority deadline for applications is on or before February 1, 2021.
-Applicants who submit by the priority deadline are guaranteed a response by April 1, 2021.
-Our rolling admission policy encourages early submission of applications, but applicants can submit applications through April 15, 2021.
+For the 2022 Admission Cycle, the priority deadline for applications is on or before February 1, 2022.
+Applicants who submit by the priority deadline are guaranteed a response by April 1, 2022.
+Our rolling admission policy encourages early submission of applications, but applicants can submit applications through April 15, 2022.

 Applicants to the MPH program must submit the following documentation directly to SOPHAS:

 - Completed application via SOPHAS.
 Find the Penn MPH Program's SOPHAS listing here.
 Note: All tracks are evaluated with the same criteria.
 Please apply under one track only.
 Should you matriculate into the program, you will have the flexibility to finalize your track at a later time.

 - English Language Proficiency: TOEFL score (minimum of 100) or IELTS score (minimum of 7.0) or degree from an English-language institution for applicants whose first language is not English.
 The code for the TOEFL exam is 5688.